 Day students often want to invite boarders to their homes for the weekend.
 We always ask boarders to check with BOTH sets of parents or guardians in advance before arrangements are made.
-Then both sets of parents or guardians can confirm to us that they are happy with these arrangements, and confirm when and who is taking over the duty of care.
+Then both sets of parents or guardians and hosts can confirm via REACH that they are happy with these arrangements, and confirm when and who is taking over the duty of care.